gdcc/py.gdcc.io/README.md

-# ct.gdcc.io
+# py.gdcc.io

-The source for https://ct.gdcc.io, the website for the Containerization Working Group.
+The source for https://py.gdcc.io, the website for the pyDataverse Working Group.

 ## Contributing